India · CocoVolare

 A country that reads on several levels at once

-India entered the curious traveller's imagination through the Taj Mahal and never left — because everything else demanded attention too.
-What sets India apart from its regional neighbours is not the number of temples but the cultural density per minute.
+I ndia entered the curious traveller's imagination through the Taj Mahal and never left · because everything else demanded attention too.
+What sets India apart from its regional neighbours is the cultural density per minute, more than the number of temples.
 Thailand is efficient, Vietnam is tender, Sri Lanka is manageable.
-India is none of those things: it is vast, intense, full of nuance, and demands curation.
+India is something else entirely: vast, intense, full of nuance, and demands curation.
 What an unprepared tourist experiences as chaos, a well-designed traveller reads as composition.
 It works when someone applies discernment: the right climate window, the cities in the right order, the right palace hotels and a certified guide who understands five thousand years of civilisation.
 Done that way, India delivers the most transformative journey in any Asian itinerary.

 Regions